Skyscanner/backpack-react-native/UNRELEASED.md

 > Place your changes below this line.

-**Fixed:**

-- react-native-bpk-theming:
-  - Deprecated `BpkThemeAttributes` components as no longer required.
-Will be removed in future version.

-- react-native-bpk-appearance:
-  - `useBpkDynamicValue` and `useBpkDynamicStyle` can now handle simple union types. e.g. `string | BpkDynamicValue<string>`.

-- react-native-bpk-component-progress:
-  - fixed progress animation duration.

-- bpk-tokens was update for all packages.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).